 The Great Western Cattle Trail, also known as the Western Trail, Fort Griffin Trail, Dodge City Trail, Northern Trail, and Texas Trail, wasn’t as well known as some of the other cattle trails, but it was longer and carried cattle for two years longer than did the Chisholm Trail.

 Following the Civil War, the construction of the Transcontinental Railroad opened the West at the same time that Texas cattlemen were desperately seeking opportunities to sell their cattle.
 Early trails included the Shawnee Trail and the Chisholm Trail, which would go out of use as the railroad moved westward.

-In 1874 John T. Lytle, who was transporting 3,500 longhorn cattle from the grazing ranges of Texas to Fort Robinson, Nebraska, blazed the trail.
-The road began in the hill country of Kerrville, Texas, and ran west of and roughly parallel to the Chisholm Trail into Kansas.
+In 1874, John T. Lytle, who was transporting 3,500 longhorn cattle from the grazing ranges of Texas to Fort Robinson, Nebraska, blazed the trail.
+The road began in the Kerrville, Texas, hill country and ran west of and roughly parallel to the Chisholm Trail into Kansas.

 In 1875, when the U.S. Army successfully concluded the Red River War, which drove the Comanche and Kiowa onto reservations, Lytle’s Trail became the most popular path to the railheads in Kansas and Nebraska.
-By 1879, it would become one of the most traveled and famous cattle trails in U.S. history.
+By 1879, it would become one of U.S. history’s most traveled and famous cattle trails.

-Moving 10-12 miles a day, a typical cattle drive would take about two months to travel from South Texas to Kansas.
-Though the cattle could be driven as far as 25 miles in a single day, they would lose too much weight and be hard to sell when they reached the end of the trail.
+Moving 10-12 miles daily, a typical cattle drive would take about two months to travel from South Texas to Kansas.
+Though the cattle could be driven as far as 25 miles in a single day, they would lose too much weight and be hard to sell when they reached the trail’s end.
 If the cattle were skillfully managed, they could gain weight along the trail.

 Drovers learned the best size herd to move over long distances was 2,500-3,000 head, which moved slowly to avoid a stampede.
 Usually, the cattle were taken shorter distances each day and allowed to rest and graze at midday and night.